commercionetwork/commercionetwork/docs/README.md

 ### Keplr wallet extension

-Keplr is a browser extension wallet for the Inter blockchain ecosystem.
+Keplr is a `Chrome` browser extension wallet for the `Cosmos` interchain ecosystem.

-Is possible to connect your Keplr wallet to Almerico explorer and perform

-some action such as delegate, claim , undelegate ,redelegate message
+Is possible to connect your Keplr wallet to Almerico explorer and perform some action such as delegate, claim, undelegate, redelegate, vote message.

-Connecting keplr is easy throught a simple function button
+Connecting keplr is easy throught a simple function button.

 <img src="/keplr_connection.png">